Compare any two graphics cards:

 Intro

-Compare those specs to the Geforce GTX 690, which uses a 28 nm design. nVidia has set the core speed at 915 MHz.
-The GDDR5 memory runs at a speed of 1502 MHz on this particular model.
-It features 1536 SPUs as well as 128 TAUs and 32 ROPs.
+Compare those specifications to the Geforce GTX 690, which uses a 28 nm design. nVidia has set the core speed at 915 MHz.
+The GDDR5 memory works at a frequency of 1502 MHz on this model.
+It features 1536 SPUs as well as 128 TAUs and 32 Rasterization Operator Units.

 Display Graphs